followmyutopia/devextreme-documentation/concepts/Common/33 Localization/05 Localize Dates, Numbers, and Currencies/10 Using Globalize.md

 - Globalize library
 - CLDR library
-- CLDR JSON files for each required language.
+- CLDR data

-You can find the Globalize and CLDR libraries on your local machine in the DevExtreme installation folder's or ZIP archive's Lib\js directory.

-CLDR JSON files are available in the [Unicode-CLDR](https://github.com/unicode-cldr) repository.
-Refer to [this table](https://github.com/globalizejs/globalize#2-cldr-content) for details on which CLDR JSONs you may require.

-All the components are also available via CDN and npm.
+All the components are available via CDN and npm.

 * **CDN or local files**

-    Include the Globalize and CLDR libraries along with the [dictionaries](/Documentation/Guide/Common/Localization/#Dictionaries) using `<script>` tags as shown below.
-The order is important.
-Then, load CLDR JSONs using `$.getJSON` calls (you need to add the jQuery script) and set the locale using the `Globalize.locale()` method:
+    Include the Globalize and CLDR libraries using `<script>` tags as shown below.
+In this example, German and Russian [dictionaries](/Documentation/Guide/Common/Localization/#Dictionaries) are also included.
+Note that the order you include the libraries is important.
+Then, set the locale using the `Globalize.locale()` method:

     ---
     ##### CDN